-In developing a screenplay for Raiders of the Ark, Lucas and Spielberg turned to Lawrence Kasdan.
-Who was also working with Lucas on The Empire Strikes Back.
-And it was within this three way partnership between Lucas, Spielberg and Kasdan that magic was born.
-However, it was in the casting of Harrison Ford that Raiders were earn its legendary status.
+In developing a screenplay for Raiders of the Ark, Lucas and Spielberg turned to Lawrence Kasdan; who also happened to be working with Lucas on The Empire Strikes Back.
+And it was within this three-way partnership between Lucas, Spielberg and Kasdan that magic was born.
+However, it was in the casting of Harrison Ford that Raiders earned its legendary status.

-Harrison Ford was not the first choice for the role, with Tom Selleck originally earmarked for the whip cracking hero.
-However with filming of Magnum P.I. stopping Selleck’s casting in its tracks, and time running out before filming.
-Harrison stepped in, fresh from his ongoing success as Han Solo.
-And thank goodness he did, as Harrison brought Indiana Jones to life in way Selleck could have never managed.
+Harrison Ford was not the first choice for the role, with Tom Selleck originally earmarked for the whip-cracking hero.
+However, the filming of Magnum P.I. would ultimately stop Selleck’s casting in its tracks.
+With Harrison stepping in, fresh from his success as Han Solo.
+And thank goodness he did; as Harrison brought Indiana Jones to life in a manner, Selleck could not.
 Layering the character with charm, a cheeky smile and the charisma of a bygone age in Hollywood.

-But perhaps the most fascinating aspect of Raiders sits within its tale of Nazis seeking a Jewish religious artefact that could control the world.
-An artefact they did not have had the right to use or abuse for their own growth.
-With the films final act ensuring that the hatred they preach and glory they pursue is ultimately cut down by the power of the ark.
+But the most fascinating aspect of Raiders sits within its tale of Nazis seeking a Jewish religious artefact that could control the world.
+An object they did not have had the right to use or abuse for their growth.
+With the film’s final act ensuring that the hatred they preached and glory they pursued was ultimately cut down by the power of the ark.
 All from a proud Jewish director who would go on years later to direct Schindler’s List.

 Raiders of the Lost Ark continues to provide the template for many movies.
 From Captain America to The Goonies and Wonder Woman, its cultural impact continues to be felt in modern cinema.
-However, no film since has managed matched Raiders of the Ark in shear entertainment, power and imagination.
+However, no film since has managed to match Raiders of the Ark in sheer entertainment, power and imagination.
 With the film standing as a testimony to the creative genius of Spielberg and Lucas.
-While also showcasing the power of finding the right actor for the right role.
+While also showcasing the power of finding the right actor for a role.

 Director: Steven Spielberg